Remembering World War I

 Lives of the First World War

-The Imperial War Museum has created a permanent digital memorial to the 8 million individuals who contributed to the First World War.
-We have created a community page for the members of the LSO who served in His Majesty's Forces and are aiming to piece together their stories.
+The Imperial War Museum has created a permanent digital memorial to the 8 million individuals who contributed to World War I. We have created a community page for the members of the LSO who served in His Majesty's Forces and are aiming to piece together their stories.

 Can you help us?
 Are any of the men members of your family?
 Do you know their service history?
 Or have you got photos, memories, medals or other information about the men we have already connected below?
 You can help us to build their stories.